hatisov/skillo/README.md

-# skillo - Working with Git
+# sskillo - Working with Git

 Steps to follow: